ottypes/json1/spec.md

 - **e** (edit): Apply the specified edit to the subdocument that is here.
 Eg `e:{type:…, op:…}`.
 Text edits are specialcased to allow you to simply write `es:[...op]` to use the [ot-text type](https://github.com/ottypes/text).

 Most nodes simply contain descents into their children, so the tree ends up being this sort of alternating 2 level affair.
 For example, to pick up `x.y.z` an operation would have `{o:{x:{o:{y:{o:{z:{p:0}}}}}}}`.
 It feels pretty silly, and I'm sure there's a cleaner answer.
 I'm doing it this way because its important to know whether we're descending into a list or an object during transform.
 (And we might descend into both during different phases of the operation if an object is replaced with a list).
 I'd love some suggestions on better ways to express this.

+## Initializing data ('set null')

+Its quite common to want to initialize data on first use.
+This can cause problems - what happens if another user tries to initialize the data at the same time?

+If the two clients try to insert `{tags:['rock']}` and `{tags:['roll']}`, one client's insert will win and the other client's edit would be lost.
+The document will either contain 'rock' or 'roll', but not both.

+In JSON0 there is no solution to this problem.
+In JSON1 the semantics of `insert` are specially chosen to allow this.

+The rules are:

+- If two identical inserts happen, they 'both win', and both inserts are kept in the final document.
+- Inserts, drops and edits can be embedded inside another insert.

+Together, these rules allow clients to concurrently initialize a document without bumping heads.
+Eg if these two operations are run concurrently:

+    [{i:{tags:[]}}, 'tags', 0, {i:'rock'}]

+and

+    [{i:{tags:[]}}, 'tags', 0, {i:'roll'}]

+then the document will end up with the contents `{tags:['rock', 'roll']}`.

+This also works with editing:

+    [{i:'', es:["aaa"]}]

+and

+    [{i:'', es:["bbb"]}]

+Will result in the document containing either "aaabbb" or "bbbaaa".

 ## A note on order